postandcourier/infant-mortality/two-main-text.md

 Just why the national death rate for blacks runs double that for whites remains uncertain and a cause of debate.

-Even among well-off blacks the rate remains elevated compared to whites.
+Even among middle- and upper-income blacks the rate remains elevated compared to whites.

 Experts generally agree that the cause is rooted in a combination of factors.